dirigonaut/tabletoptapper/README.md

 	  - If the promise is rejected
       - And it is an error then log the error and halt the program
       - Else it is a Process interupt that will spawn a new Process that once finished will resume the parent process where it left off
-        - Finally it emits an event that says the game loop has processed completing the step operation
+        - Finally it emits an event that says the game loop has processed completing the step operation(Used for return logic)
 		- Get the next process and the next rule(Which could be the same process and rule but at the next step)
       - Loop back to the top and repeat until it has consumed all process's their rule's and the steps within
 		- Once it has run out of Process>Rules>Steps to perform